-Professor Ranga is a busy full-time consultant in the NHS at Royal Liverpool University Hospital.
+Professor Ranga is a semi-retired but busy consultant in the NHS at Royal Liverpool University Hospital.
 He was appointed a Professor in Musculo-skeletal Biology in 2012 at the University of Liverpool.
 There was no NHS service available for rare disease Alkaptonuria in the UK when he developed an interest.

 A patient with AKU, Robert Gregory approached Prof. Ranga to establish the AKU Society in 2003, and he remains a founding member, medical director and trustee to this day.
 At the time he got involved in AKU, systematic assessment of patients with this crippling disease was lacking.
 Exact numbers of AKU patients were unknown in UK and overseas.
 There was no effective treatment for AKU.

-He is also co-ordinating an EC-funded international research programme that involves 3 studies in AKU.
+He co-ordinated the EC-funded DevelopAKUre research programme that involved three trials into nitisinone use in AKU.
 This will bring advances in AKU to all patients with AKU worldwide.
 In recognition of his contribution to AKU, he was awarded the inaugural 2012 RARE Champion of Hope for Medical Care and Treatment.